-The department offers a four-year Bachelor of Science in Health and Fitness through an affiliation with Andrews University in Berrien Spring, Michigan, USA.
+The department offers a four-year BHS in Wellness (with an Emphasis on Fitness) through an affiliation with Andrews University in Berrien Spring, Michigan, USA.
 This program includes Nutrition, Exercise and Fitness, Behavior Change, Health Promotion Strategies, and Internship.

 Students in other majors who are interested in health may also pursue a Minor in Health.